-Homework: Homeworks are due in the beginning of the class.
+- Homework: Homeworks are due in the beginning of the class.
 Any homeworks turned in afterwards will not receive credit.
-Expect weekly homeworks during the semester.

-Exams: Two in-class midterm exams, and a final exam.

-Project: At the end of the semester groups the students will perform a group project analyzing a real-world problem.
+Expect weekly homeworks during the semester. - Exams: One in-class midterm exam, and one final exam. - Project: At the end of the semester groups the students will perform a group project analyzing a real-world problem.